ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - Conceptual Framework: ![./ACCY301_notes/imgs/cFrameWork.png](./ACCY301_notes/imgs/cFrameWork.png)

-- Recall the objective is to provide financial info that is useful to people who proivde capital.
+- Recall the objective is to provide financial info that is useful to people who provide capital.

 - Qualitative Characteristics of accounting information:
   - **Relevance:** Should be relevant such that the elements have predictive value; can be confirmed  and they are material (or note-worthy). i.e a piece of information about $5 revenue is not material for a company like apple.

   - **Faithful Representation:** The info provided is complete.
 This is necessary for faithful representation.
-Accounting standards used should be set with overall societalgoals and specific objectives in mind, and should try not to favor particular groups or companies.
+Accounting standards used should be set with overall societal goals and specific objectives in mind, and should try not to favor particular groups or companies.
 Should be free from error.
 Verification should be required of the information. i.e greater verification before recognizing good news than bad news

   - **Enhancing:** The info provided should help users of the info see the similarities and diffs among events and conditions.
 Users must be able to understand the information.